EthanTrout/Workout-Tracker/README.md

 As one of the main aims is the social element of the site and sharing workouts. id like to add a social media element to the site where people can make posts about workouts and or specific exercises they have tried.

 users could add eachother and see what workouts there friends are urrently doing and the posts they have sent eachother

+## Create Workout

+I would like to make the UI for create workouts to be more intutative to new users. functionality to edit the exercise added or remove it are also needed

 # Credits